-- 8. Repeat the process using the assumption chart with a positive assumption, starting with the assumption, then going counter-clockwise through the assumption chart. - 9.
-Have your client compare the two charts, and coach on: How will your client know which chart they are in?
-What can your client do as a reminder to act from the positive assumption? - 10.
+- 8. Repeat the process using the Assumption Chart with a positive assumption.
+Start with the positive assumption in the top left box, then go counter-clockwise through the Assumption Chart. - 9.
+Have your client compare the two charts, and coach through these questions: - How will your client know which chart they are in? - What can your client do as a reminder to act from the positive assumption? - 10.
 Any other coaching questions that compare the two states of being are great to use! - 11.
-Create coaching homework on staying in the realm of the positive assumption chart for the next two weeks to see what happens.
+Create coaching homework about staying in the realm of the positive Assumption Chart for the next two weeks to see what happens.